PPA Tour

 by Erik Tice on

-The Las Vegas lights shined bright on the PPA Tour this past weekend at the Las Vegas Convention Center.
+The Las Vegas lights shined bright on the PPA Tour this past weekend at the PPA Las Vegas Strip event held at the Las Vegas Convention Center.
 Number one seeds were upset, a teenager won his second tournament in a row, and a cell phone call caused quite the controversy.

 It was the talk of the town.
 Would Anna Bright and Anna Leigh Waters lose a game in 2025?
 Zane and I even had a lunch bet going on this (hint: I won, and now we are playing double or nothing).